a55mage/FeedBucket/README.md

 - 4 ready to use vibration patterns
 - Easy vibration pattern creation
 - Automatic haptic feedback generation from audio file
+- Works with Oculus, HTC Vive, Valve Index, Mixed Reality HMD... you name it

 # ❔ How to setup
 1) Install the Steam VR plugin for unity and set it up